gvwilson/thirdbit/src/fiction/iffy/index.md

 "Come on!"
 Wales pulled Iffy away.

-For a few moments all Iffy could do was try not to stumble and fall.
+For the next few moments it was all Iffy could do to stay on her feet.
-Just when she couldn't hold onto the case any longer Wales pulled her into a side alley.
+Just when she thought she couldn't hold onto the case any longer Wales pulled her into a side alley.
 A few drops of sweat glistened on his forehead.
-"Are you all right?" he panted.
+"Are you all right?" he asked, breathing heavily.

 Iffy dropped the case on the ground and doubled over to catch her breath.
-"No, I'm not aright," she wheezed.
+"No, I'm not aright!" she wheezed.
 "I just about got my chomper clocked back there!
 And what's this?"
 She kicked the case with the toe of her boot.